garage-education/website/content/docs/apache-spark/19-spark-data-partitioning.md

 - **Key Takeaway:** Efficient data partitioning is crucial for optimizing processing in Spark.

+## Watch on Youtube

 {{< youtube uAq86RhbNys >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-19-Spark-Data-Partitioning.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-19-Spark-Data-Partitioning.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-19-Spark-Data-Partitioning.mp4)